In this article you will learn:

 — Blood glucose monitoring

-(for detailed breakdowns on these tests, get the full scoop in my giant biohacking book)
+(for detailed breakdowns on these tests, check out the BodyHacker Basics

 While fruit is technically from Nature, remember that it is still candy.
 Bananas, strawberries, apples, grapes and pears are all examples of high sugar foods that are relatively low in nutrients compared to leafy green vegetables.
 In this sense don’t use fruit to count as a “fruit and vegetable serving” because they are just not comparable.
 Separate these categories in your mind and let fruits be their own thing or part of your daily sugar allowance (no more than 36 grams for men, 25 grams for women).
 Fruits contain fructose, which is a sugar you want to minimize because it creates extra strain on the liver and may contribute to several health problems when consumed in excess chronically, such as in the well-known case of high fructose corn syrup.(7) If you have to have fruit, opt for low-sugar fruit like honeydew melons or peaches.
 In general, I try to limit my fruit intake to no more than 2 servings per day.